 This is a simple and easy way to generate fresh ideas for your TV pilot or screenplay.
 Here's how it works...

+Let's take a look at this genre flip in action.
 Picture this: you have a logline that goes:

 "A cash-strapped and desperate man robs a bank but finds that within the vault lies secrets waiting to be revealed."